parshavcodes/mail_sender_tkinter/README.md

 No additional libraries need to be installed as the required modules (`smtplib` and `tkinter`) are part of the Python Standard Library.

 ---

-This description clearly indicates that no additional libraries need to be installed and provides clear instructions for setting up and running the application.
-Let me know if there's anything else you'd like to add or modify!